 Ecotools Kabuki Brush

 – this is an excellent tool, Ecotools brushes are excellent quality and I saw recently that they are now available in Boot’s stores.
-They handles are made from bamboo, the ferrules recycled aluminium and the bristles synthetic taklon-cruelty-free brushes!
+The handles are made from bamboo, the ferrules recycled aluminium and the bristles synthetic Taklon-cruelty-free brushes!

 - the colour is excellent and really fun – a light orangey coral pink

 - the fact it’s not sticky or tacky but feels smooth on the lips